XanderF98/program-planning-execution-artifacts/README.md

-# Program Planning & Execution Artifacts (⭐ Very High Signal)
+# Program Planning & Execution Artifacts

 A concrete, TPM-grade set of planning and execution artifacts for a multi-team product launch.